Building A "Volume Pedal De-Scratcher"

 So, how about the performance?
 Well... now the scratchiness is gone!
 Noise level of circuit is pretty low, mostly dependent on what opamps are used.
 Even with a standard 741 opamp, it's a fairly quiet circuit, although there is a fair amount of white noise with a 741.
 A TL071 would be better.
 And better still is the TL051, which is twice as quiet as a TL071, but has higher THD (Total Harmonic Distortion) than the TL071.
 An OPA134 will work in this circuit with no tweaking required, but it does use a little more current than the aforementioned ICs.
 The NE5534 has virtually no THD, and is a pretty good all-around performer.
 I used the NE5534 in my circuit.
 If you find that your volume pedal has too much gain and is overdriving your amp, then try decreasing the value of R4 until the distortion is not present any more.
 As Anderton suggests, the easiest method is to install a 100K trimpot to dial it in exactly where you want it.
 This also gives you more flexibility to use the circuit with instruments of varying output levels.

 In place of where the power switch was, I located the gain pot.
 This works out pretty well.
-Not really enough room to to put a knob on it, but it's not difficult to turn the pot with my fingers.
+There's just enough room to to put a knob on it, provided it meets certain parameters.
 Sometime after I initially created this webpage I added the 1/8" center positive power jack.
 I abandoned the use of a 9V battery as finding a stereo jack with an extra long barrel to fit thru the enclosure seems to be next to impossible and it's too easy to forget to turn off the power manually.

 Back to Previous Page